 By this time, I had upgraded to using Adobe Photoshop and Illustrator for my designs.
 I felt so legit.

-Believe it or not, at one point I was actually getting paid to design custom graphics and layouts for other Myspace users.
+Believe it or not, at one point I was getting paid to design custom graphics and layouts for other Myspace users.

 It was amazing!